-Gregory A. Miner has served as a director of Iteris since 1998 and as its Chairman of the Board of Directors since October 2004.
-Mr. Miner is also the Managing Partner of Merchant Capital Source, LLC, a company that provides working capital financing solutions to merchants.
+Gregory A. Miner has served as a director of Iteris since 1998, as the Chairman of the Board of Directors since October 2004, and as an Assistant Secretary since May 2003.
 Prior to that, Mr. Miner served as the Company's Chief Executive Officer from February 2002 to October 2004 and as the Company's Chief Financial Officer from January 1994 to October 2004.
-He also served as the Company's Chief Operating Officer from 1998 to 2002 and as the Chairman of the Board of the Iteris Subsidiary from December 2003 to October 2004.
+He also served as the Company's Chief Operating Officer of Iteris from 1998 to 2002 and as the Chairman of the Board of the Iteris Subsidiary from December 2003 to October 2004.
 Mr. Miner has served in various capacities for the other subsidiaries of Iteris from time to time.
 From December 1984 until joining Iteris, Mr. Miner served as the Vice President, Chief Financial Officer and a director of Laser Precision Corporation, a manufacturer of telecommunications test equipment.
 Mr. Miner is a Certified Public Accountant and, from 1979 to 1984, was employed by Deloitte Haskins and Sells (now known as Deloitte & Touche LLP) in various capacities, the most recent of which was Audit Manager.